-Daisy Jackson-Bogg is an Independent Social Worker, BIA and AMHP, director of social work training and consultancy organisation DCC-i, and course lead for our Best Interests Assessor and BIA Refresher courses.
+Daisy Jackson-Bogg is an Independent Social Worker, BIA and AMHP, director of social work training and consultancy organisation DCC-i, and former course lead for our Best Interests Assessor and BIA Refresher courses.
 We sat down recently with her to unpack some of the jargon social workers need to know, especially with the upcoming implementation of the Mental Capacity (Amendment) Act 2019.
 In the first of this series of 'acronym busters', Daisy guides us through five key terms.

 As anyone who lives in adult health and social care is probably well aware, it’s definitely winter and definitely not spring, and yet (at time of writing) we are all still stood around singing "why are we waiting?" for the much anticipated consultation on the new code of practice and regulations that will accompany the implementation of the Mental Capacity (Amendment) Act 2019 and introduce a new scheme for managing and authorising deprivations of liberty – the Liberty Protection Safeguards (known as LPS).

 Unless something dramatic has happened, it is likely that when this goes to press, we’ll still be waiting.
 For the eagle-eyed amongst you, you’ll notice that while we haven’t had an official announcement, it is now not possible for the consultation, response and parliamentary process to be completed in time for an April 2022 roll-out.